Powerlearnproject/se-assignment-day-2-git-and-github-denis-mwangi/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

+- branching is parallel line of development that allows developers to work on specific features or bug fixes independently from the main codebase.
+- It is essential as it allows mutiple team members to work on different parts of a project at the same time.

+* process of creatin, using and merging branches.
+    1. To create a branch use `git branch` command followed by the name of the branch.
+You can also create a branch using `git checkout` command that creates a branch and switches to the branch simultaneously. example code: `git checkout -b <branch name>`
+    2.

 ## Explore the role of pull requests in the GitHub workflow.
 How do they facilitate code review and collaboration, and what are the typical steps involved in creating and merging a pull request?

 ## Discuss the concept of "forking" a repository on GitHub.
 How does forking differ from cloning, and what are some scenarios where forking would be particularly useful?